CoreyRo/Dungeon-Crusade/README.md

 <br>

 ## Description
-Unnamed Turnbased Game is a single and multiplayer browser game.
+Turn based browser game.
 The player encounters randomly generated and scripted enemies in single player.
 The player’s progress is saved in a player object in the database.
 In multiplayer, you can challenge other players with your saved player object against their saved player object.

 ---